rjvim/blog/_posts/automating-planetscale-deploy-requests-into-our-ci-cd-bb85b834df98.md

 ---
-title: "Automating Planetscale Deploy Requests into our CI/CD"
+title: 'Automating Planetscale Deploy Requests into our CI/CD'
-excerpt: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Praesent elementum facilisis leo vel fringilla est ullamcorper eget.
-At imperdiet dui accumsan sit amet nulla facilities morbi tempus."
+At imperdiet dui accumsan sit amet nulla facilities morbi tempus.'
-coverImage: "/assets/blog/preview/cover.jpg"
+coverImage: '/assets/blog/preview/cover.jpg'
-date: "2020-03-16T05:35:07.322Z"
+date: '2020-03-16T05:35:07.322Z'
 ogImage:
-  url: "/assets/blog/preview/cover.jpg"
+  url: '/assets/blog/preview/cover.jpg'
 ---

 Before I jump into the solution, I want to put forward some context.
 For the past 4–5 years I have been using Postgres, and we switched one of our crucial microservices to MySQL, solely to reap the benefits of hosted database solutions.
 I heard about planetscale on a podcast, here is the link: https://founderstalk.fm/85